EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 Radial distorsion make image appear more curved thant they actually are.
 This is due to lens curvature.

-The following equation express the required translation for each pixel to correct radial distorsion :
+The following equations express the required translation for each pixel to correct radial distorsion :

 ![alt text][image8]